Try (Pink song): Other territories

+The song reached equally the second spot at the Swiss Singles Chart, becoming P!nk's seventh top five.
+It spent 52 weeks, so one entire year.

 In Australia, "Try" debuted at number eight, on the ARIA Singles Chart.
 A few weeks later, it jumped up to number six, where it remained for two consecutive weeks.
 It became her 20th top-ten single in Australia.
 In New Zealand, "Try" debuted at number 21 on the New Zealand Singles Chart and so far has peaked at number seven, for two consecutive weeks a higher peak than her previous single, "Blow Me (One Last Kiss)," which peaked at number eight.

 Surprisingly, "Try" re-entered the Italian Chart ("FIMI") at number 88 in Week 25 (from 16-06-2014 to 22-06-2014), and reached number 10 the following week.
 On Week 28, the song peaked at number 5.

 Music video

 Background

 The video was filmed in August.
 Pink stated that the video is one of the most beautiful music videos of her career.
 It was released on October 10, 2012.
 It was directed by Floria Sigismondi and choreographed by the Golden Boyz (who have worked with the likes of Madonna and Britney Spears) and stunt choreographer, Sebastien Stella.
 It was inspired by the Apache dance, a highly-stylized Parisian street performance.
 "Making this video was the most fun I've ever had in my entire career," said Pink.
 "I never wanted it to end.
 It's my favorite video ever."

 Pink took to her Twitter page to record her mother, Judith's, reaction after showing her the risqué dance moves on the clip.
 "My mom, after seeing the new video...
 'Wow, honey.
 I'm speechless.
 And uncomfortable.
 No one can ever say you play it safe.'"
 Pink's love interest is played by Broadway dancer Colt Prattes.

 A reenactment of the video was performed during the 2012 American Music Awards where Pink received a standing ovation and was praised by critics for her ever-growing artistry.
 Billboard ranked "Try" the second best performance of the night, with the first being "Gangnam Style".